Bumblebee-Project/Bumblebee-old/README.md

 #### OpenSuSE

-1. Installing the nVidia drivers:
+1. Installing the nVidia drivers (optional but highly recommended):

     Select the nVidia repository for your openSuSE version: